Trichloroethylene: Neurological

+Carcinogenicity

+Trichloroethylene has been classified as "Group 1: Carcinogenic to Humans" by the International Agency for Research on Cancer (IARC) due to sufficient evidence in humans and experimental animals for cancer of the kidney and a positive association between exposures to trichloroethylene and development of non-Hodgkin lymphoma and liver cancer in humans, and limited evidence in humans and experimental animals for increased incidence of leukemia, lymphoma, reproductive cancers, and respiratory cancers.

+Metabolic

+Trichloroethylene is metabolised to trichloroepoxyethane (TCE oxide) which rapidly isomerises to trichloroacetaldehyde (chloral).
+Chloral hydrates to chloral hydrate in the body.
+Chloral hydrate is either reduced to 2,2,2-trichloroethanol or oxidised to trichloroacetic acid.
+Monochloroacetic acid, dichloroacetic acid and trichloromethane were also detected as minor metabolites of TCE.

 Exposure and regulations

-Exposure to TCE occurs mainly through contaminated drinking water.
-With a specific gravity greater than 1 (denser than water), trichloroethylene can be present as a dense non-aqueous phase liquid (DNAPL) if sufficient quantities are spilled in the environment.
+With a specific gravity greater than 1 (denser than water), trichloroethylene can be present as a dense non-aqueous phase liquid (DNAPL) if sufficient quantities are spilt in the environment.

 The first known report of TCE in groundwater was given in 1949 by two English public chemists who described two separate instances of well contamination by industrial releases of TCE.
-Based on available federal and state surveys, between 9% to 34% of the drinking water supply sources tested in the US may have some TCE contamination, though EPA has reported that most water supplies are in compliance with the maximum contaminant level (MCL) of 5 ppb.
+Based on available federal and state surveys, between 9% and 34% of the drinking water supply sources tested in the US may have some TCE contamination, though EPA has reported that most water supplies comply with the maximum contaminant level (MCL) of 5 ppb.

 Generally, atmospheric levels of TCE are highest in areas of concentrated industry and population.
 Atmospheric levels tend to be lowest in rural and remote regions.
-Average TCE concentrations measured in air across the United States generally between 0.01 ppb and 0.3 ppb, although mean levels as high as 3.4 ppb have been reported.
+Average TCE concentrations measured in air across the United States are generally between 0.01 ppb and 0.3 ppb, although mean levels as high as 3.4 ppb have been reported.
 TCE levels in the low parts per billion range have been measured in food; however, levels as high as 140 ppb were measured in a few samples of food.

-Existing regulation in the United States and European Union

-Until recent years, the US Agency for Toxic Substances and Disease Registry (ATSDR) contended that trichloroethylene had little-to-no carcinogenic potential, and was probably a co-carcinogen—that is, it acted in concert with other substances to promote the formation of tumors.
+TCE levels above background have been found in homes undergoing renovation.

+Existing regulations

-State, federal, and international agencies classify trichloroethylene as a known or probable carcinogen.
-In 2014, the International Agency for Research on Cancer updated its classification of trichloroethylene to Group 1, indicating that sufficient evidence exists that it causes cancer of the kidney in humans as well as some evidence of cancer of the liver and non-Hodgkin's lymphoma.
+State, federal, and international agencies classify trichloroethylene as a known or probable carcinogen for humans.
+In 2014, the International Agency for Research on Cancer updated its classification of trichloroethylene to Group 1, indicating that sufficient evidence exists that it can cause cancer of the kidney in humans as well as some evidence of cancer of the liver and non-Hodgkin's lymphoma.

 In the European Union, the Scientific Committee on Occupational Exposure Limit Values (SCOEL) recommends an exposure limit for workers exposed to trichloroethylene of 10 ppm (54.7 mg/m3) for 8-hour TWA and of 30 ppm (164.1 mg/m3) for STEL (15 minutes).

 Existing EU legislation aimed at protection of workers against risks to their health (including Chemical Agents Directive 98/24/EC and Carcinogens Directive 2004/37/EC) currently do not impose binding minimum requirements for controlling risks to workers' health during the use phase or throughout the life cycle of trichloroethylene.